 Version Purpose/Change Date 4.0 Review of policy and procedure; amendment of roles in line with new management structure.
 September 2021 4.1.
-4.2 Inclusion of 9.4. to provide additional details regarding expectations for disciplinary proceedings to reflect the best practice framework from the Office of the Independent Adjudicator for Higher Education (OIAHE) April 2023
+Inclusion of hyperlinks to policies on website, not only VLE.
+Inclusion of feedback form link where students can raise allegations.
+Addition of 9.3. to clarify expectation of investigation report and sharing of information with student.
+October 2022 4.2 Inclusion of 9.4. to provide additional details regarding expectations for disciplinary proceedings to reflect the best practice framework from the Office of the Independent Adjudicator for Higher Education (OIAHE) April 2023 4.3 No changes March 2024